-Until about 1890 most (but by no means all) single-line block sections in the West Country were controlled by the "Train Staff and Ticket" (TS&T) method.
-After the invention of the Electric Train Tablet (ETT) system by Edward Tyer in 1878 the London & South Western Railway (L&SWR) eventually adopted ETT as their standard for new works, as well as fitting it retrospectively in due course to all their existing sections.
+From about the mid-1870s until the mid-1890s most (but by no means all) single-line block sections in the West Country were controlled by the "Train Staff and Ticket" (TS&T) method.
+After the invention of the Electric Train Tablet (ETT) system by Edward Tyer in 1878 the London & South Western Railway (L&SWR) eventually adopted ETT as their standard for new works, as well as fitting it retrospectively in due course to all their existing West Country sections.
 Under their influence ETT was applied gradually also to the Somerset & Dorset Joint Railway (S&DJR) from 1885 onwards, although one S&DJR section did remain as TS&T until British Railways (BR) days.

 By contrast the Great Western Railway (GWR) adopted the Electric Train Staff (ETS) system patented by Webb and Thompson in 1889 and they deployed this extensively throughout their system.
 [This equipment is sometimes called the 'large' ETS to distinguish it from a smaller 'miniature' ETS system developed later by the Railway Signal Company.]